 As an alternative to, or in addition to volunteering, you may decide to foster a pet, taking care of them in your home until they can find a family.
 Many pets are better off in a cozy home than in a noisy, stressful shelter.
 Don’t be surprised if you end up with a “foster failure” – when you can’t resist falling in love with your foster animal and adopting them instead of finding them a new home!

-Ready Pet Go provides professional pet sitting and dog walking to pet parents in Frederick, Maryland and surrounding areas.
+Ready Pet Go provides professional pet sitting and dog walking to pet parents in Takoma Park and Silver Spring, MD and Washington, DC.
 Get in touch if you’d like to learn more about shelters and rescues in our area, or if you’ll need help caring for your pets at home.